shitcoinsociety/shitcoinswap/README.md

 [![CircleCI](https://circleci.com/gh/buhrmi/shitcoinswap.svg?style=shield)](https://circleci.com/gh/buhrmi/shitcoinswap)

-Shitcoin Swap is an open source trading platform currently in development.
+Shitcoin Swap is an open source trading platform under constant development.
 Its goal is to integrate with highly experimental (and as such high-risk) crypto projects.

 ## Why Open Source?